Psoriasis is a skin condition that causes red patches of skin which are dry and flaky (scaly).

 Inverse (flexural) psoriasis

-This affects folds or creases in your skin.
-Such as the armpits, groin, between the buttocks and under the breasts.
-It can cause large, smooth red patches in some or all these areas.
+Inverse psoriasis affects parts of your body where there are folds or creases in your skin.
+This could be your armpit, groin, bottom or under your breasts.
+It can cause large, smooth patches in some or all these areas.

 Less common types